symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 3. **Build indices** to optimize database accesses.

-   The ``catapult-server`` repository you cloned to build the server in the first step contains `a folder with mongo scripts <https://github.com/symbol/catapult-server/blob/main/scripts/mongo>`__.
+   The ``catapult-client`` repository you cloned to build the client in the first step contains `a folder with mongo scripts <https://github.com/symbol/catapult-client/blob/main/scripts/mongo>`__.
 Run this one:

    .. code-block:: bash